Apache-Labor/labor/labor-06/old_changelog.md

 ###Changelog

+* 8\.
+Dezember 2020: Versionsfehler in wget korrigiert
 * 22\.
 Juli 2020: Moved github to new repo at https://github.com/coreruleset/coreruleset
 * 04\.
 November 2019: Added env=HTTPS condition to STS header config
 * 01\.
 November 2019: Consistent naming of CRS in config comments